 Another reason to party in Key West!

 Key West Pride is a relatively small but very powerful event put on by the Key West Business Guild, a local LGBT civic organization that has been promoting Key West to gay and lesbian travelers since 1978.
-Highlighting Key West as a place where stereotypes and boundaries have been ignored for centuries, the Guild has consistently shown a spotlight on Key West as a truly accepting, come-as-you-are place where LGBT and all visitors can express their creativity, freedom, and love.
+Highlighting Key West as a place where stereotypes and boundaries have been ignored for centuries, the Guild has consistently shone a spotlight on Key West as a truly accepting, come-as-you-are place where LGBT and all visitors can express their creativity, freedom, and love.

 While far from being the largest Pride Week celebration in the United States, due to the island’s unique and important role in gay history, Key West Pride is one of the most iconic and beloved gatherings.
 It is a festival that honors the importance of the city’s place in gay culture and does so with the kind of gaudy over-the-top fun that Key West is best known for.
 Many important local businesses including the Marriott Key West Beach Side resort, Fury Water Adventures, Iberiabank, Island House, Sotheby’s International Realty, and others support Key West Pride as sponsors and event hosts.
 The legendary island gay bar Bourbon St. Pub is at the heart of the action every year.

 It is fitting that a festival celebrating the diversity of our One Human Family put on events this year ranging from a fetish ball and naked pool parties to a Sunday Pride Service at Key West’s Metropolitan Community Church.
 Despite some disappointment over the missing parade, the Pride Street Fair on Duval Street was a rousing success and the brunches, drag queen shows, club parties, and all the other events were well-attended if not sold out.
 Early reports are universally hailing the first post-COVID Key West Pride celebration as a huge success and excitement is already building for the return of the Pride Parade next year.

 We are Proud of Our Key West Community